 Will checking my own credit report through Experian lower my score?

-Inquiries shown to lenders, sometimes referred to as “hard” inquiries, result from your application for credit or other services.
-They are shared because they represent potential new debt that doesn't yet appear in your credit report as an account.
+Inquiries shown to lenders, also called hard inquiries, appear on your credit report when you apply for credit or other debt services.
+They are included on your report because they represent potential new debt that doesn't yet appear on your credit report as an account.
 That unknown debt represents potential risk to lenders.

 Thanks for asking.